lorae/american-housing-shortfalls/README.md

     source("run-all.R")
     ```

-# Project setup
+## 📎 Detailed Start

-To run this project, the user should have both R and git installed on their computer, along with a working familiarity with both softwares.
+Detailed instructions for how to fully install and run this project code on your computer.

-### 📦️ Part A: Clone the repo and configure the R project
+###  Part A: Clone the repo and configure the R project

 These steps will allow you to install the code on your computer that runs this project and set up the environment so that it mimics the environment on which the code was developed.